Interstate 405 Sepulveda Pass Pavement Rehabilitation Project

 Q: Will Caltrans close consecutive on and off-ramps at the same time?

-A: Those traveling along the routes, ramps, and connectors will experience intermittent closures.
+A: Caltrans does not typically close consecutive on and off ramps at the same time during construction.
+Those traveling along the routes, ramps, and connectors will experience intermittent closures.
 Schedules will be shared in advance.

 Q: Will all the ramps be closed at the same time?

 A: No. Not all ramps are closed at the same time.
 The contractor requests closures ahead of time in case certain ramps need to be closed to bring in construction equipment, or for emergencies.
-Our traffic management center updates closures regularly on the Caltrans QuickMap when crews call in to open or close a ramp.
+Caltrans Traffic Management Center (TMC) updates closures regularly on the Caltrans QuickMap when crews call in to open or close a ramp.

 Q: Will detour and closure signs be posted?

 A: Yes.
-Since construction is anticipated in 2025, extended closure signs will be posted at the start and end of the construction zone.
+Signs will be posted at the start and end of the construction zone.
 Signs alerting drivers that there may be temporary closures will also be at ramps in the construction zone.
 Electronic changeable message signs with detour and closure information will be posted at various locations around the construction zone during construction hours.
+Beyond the specific work zone area, Caltrans will be placing message signs along nearby routes to help divert traffic during the extended weekend, partial closures.

 Q: How many miles of lanes are being replaced?